Consult-Con 2020 Agenda

 4:15 pm to 4:30 pm ET – Break

-These concurrent small group 25-minute sessions will be held in separate Zoom rooms.
-Attendees will be able to choose two sessions to attend within the overall “Virtual Speakers” time reserved.
+These concurrent small group 50-minute sessions will be held in separate Zoom rooms.
+Attendees will be able to choose their preferred session to attend within the overall “Virtual Speakers” time reserved.

 “The ‘Insights’ World has Gone Virtual Too” with Michael Egan CMC